Thomas C Wild & Sons (Ltd)

 • In 1962 Harold Holdcroft, the Art Director at Thomas C Wild & Sons designed the Old Country Roses pattern, which was to become one of the worlds best known and most popular patterns.

-• 1963 - Roslyn China Ltd was closed.
+• 1963 - Roslyn China Ltd was closed as part of the rationalisation of the Wild group.

 • In 1964 the Lawley Group made a cash and share offer for the whole share capital of Thomas C. Wild & Sons Ltd - this offer was accepted.
 Thomas E. Wild, present chairman become life president and Peter G. Wild, with his brother Kenneth T. Wild were invited to join the Board of Lawley Group/AEP (Allied English Potteries).